alessandroguggino/Cryptography/README.md

 # Cryptography

-The archive of the scripts developed during the course of Cryptography at Politecnico di Torino.
+The archive of scripts developed during the course of Cryptography at Politecnico di Torino.

 It contains:

 - Some implementations of cryptographic algorithms in _C_ (with _OpenSSL_) and in _Python_.
-- Some solutions of the [Matasano Cryptopals Crypto Challenges][https://cryptopals.com] in _Python_.
+- Some solutions of the [Matasano Cryptopals Crypto Challenges](https://cryptopals.com) in _Python_.